OliverM224/UOS-Website-Hacktoberfest/README.md

-If you need help, feel free to ask.
-But also remember, most of these issues can be solved with a google search!
+If you need help, feel free to ask!
 Make sure to follow rules 2 & 3 to ensure correct formatting, otherwise your pull request may be declined.

 Written by: